-FOBAS Alert: Estonian Shale Oil in VLSFO fuels from ARA
+FOBAS Alert: Estonian Shale Oil in VLSFO Fuels from ARA

 EMEA News

-FOBAS Alert: Estonian Shale Oil in VLSFO fuels from ARA
+FOBAS Alert: Estonian Shale Oil in VLSFO Fuels from ARA

 Recently FOBAS has tested a number of VLSFO fuels from the ARA region with very high concentrations (up to 3%m/m) of Resorcinol's, phenols and other oxygenated compounds not usually found in marine fuels.
 The range of compounds detected is commonly associated with Estonian Shale oil and suggests this to have been used as a blend component in these fuels.